MIDGET SUBMARINE ATTACK ON SYDNEY

 In 1943 Admiral Isoroku Yamamoto, the Japanese Naval Commander-in-chief, advised that Emperor Hirohito had granted a citation to the submariners in the attack on Sydney Harbour.
 The submariners had been elevated to "Hero God" status.
 They were all also all posthumously promoted by two levels of rank which meant a larger payout to the families of the Japanese heroes.

-Japanese midget submarine recovered after the Japanese attack on Pearl Harbour
+the Japanese attack on Pearl Harbour

 On 28 February 2005, Foxtel ran a Documentary called "M24: The Last Sunrise", in which documentary maker Damien Lay and historian Jim Macken revealed what they believe to be the location of the missing midget submarine which had fired the torpedo at HMAS Kuttabul killing 19 sailors.
 The documentary indicated that side scan radar plots had placed the midget submarine near Lion Island near the mouth of the Hawkesbury River north of Sydney.

 On Sunday 12 November 2006 at about 9am, seven scuba divers met at Long Reef Beach north of Sydney for another fun day of scuba diving.
 They decided to head for a spot they had marked four months earlier.
 Their fish finder had noted something interesting on the sea floor.
 The seas had been too rough that earlier day to investigate, so they had decided to leave it to a calmer day.
 So on the morning of the 12 November 2006, they used their GPS to revisit the spot as that day was very calm.